MikePT28/MPCheckBox/README.md

     MPCheckBox *checkBox = [[MPCheckBox alloc] initWithFrame:someFrame];
     checkBox.identifier = @"someIdent";
     checkBox setDelegate:self];
-    [checkBox setCompanionView:someView]; //Can be anithing that inherits from UIView
+    [checkBox setCompanionView:someView]; //Can be anything that inherits from UIView
     //For circular
     [checkBox setCircular:YES]; //Default is NO
     //Set State